danielisaila90/Manual_Testing_Portofolio/Final Project/README.md

 ## 1.4 Test Design

 Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the test design techniques used for generating test cases
-are: Exploratory Testing, GUI Testing, Use Case Testing
+are: Equivalence Partitioning , GUI Testing.